JoeIMIsu/codingpedia.github.io/_posts/2017-07-27-how-to-insert-mongo-document-in-java.md

 ```

 > A document is a record in a MongoDB collection and the basic unit of data in MongoDB.
 Documents are analogous to JSON objects but exist in the database in a more type-rich format known as BSON.
-See [Documents](https://docs.mongodb.com/manual/reference/glossary/).
+ See [Documents](https://docs.mongodb.com/manual/reference/glossary/) for more information.

  <p class="note_normal">
     <img style="float: left; width: 35px; height: 29px; margin-right: 10px;" src="{{site.url}}/wp-content/uploads/2015/06/Octocat-smaller.png" alt="Octocat" />